quicwg/base-drafts/draft-ietf-quic-http.md

 frame MUST be sent as the first frame of the control stream (see
 {{stream-mapping}}) by each peer, and MUST NOT be sent subsequently or on any other stream.
-If an endpoint receives an SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_SETTINGS_ON_WRONG_STREAM.
+If an endpoint receives an SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.
 If an endpoint receives a second SETTINGS frame, the endpoint MUST respond with a connection error of type HTTP_MULTIPLE_SETTINGS.

 The SETTINGS frame affects connection state.
 A badly formed or incomplete SETTINGS frame MUST be treated as a connection error ({{errors}}) of type